 About This Guide

-We, at RealSpace, created this guide to help you understand the rendering industry.
-We hope that this guide helps you better understand the options available to you.
+We, at Realspace, created this guide to help you understand the architectural 3D animation process and the 3D animation industry.
+3D animation can be a somewhat confusing process and we hope that this guide supports you to make better informed decisions by understand the options available.

-The following is an outline of the rendering process from the client’s perspective:
+The following is an outline of the animation process from a clients perspective:

 Understanding the Timeline: Turnaround Time

 3D Animation projects generally take 4-6 weeks to complete.
 This time frame is generally due to the computing time for drafts.
 Updating part of an animation can take several hours an upwards of several days to compute.
 To make even minor tweaks can have a long turnaround time.

 ‘Quality’ in 3D animation is defined by two components: resolution and realism.
 Resolution is pretty straight forward.
 Simply put, it is the dimensions of the animation: the difference between DVD quality and HD quality and now as high as 4K.
 The general rule is the higher the resolution of the animation the crisper and clearer the image quality will be and along with that the longer rendering times.
 Having high resolution can impact the overall price of your project.

 Realism is somewhat more complicated and it might help to first explain how it is created.
 Realism is achieved through a combination of the 3D rendering software settings, along with the setup of the 3D scene.
 In other words, realism really depends on the setting utilized, and the skills of the artist, to create the desired realism of the scene.
 Putting aside the setup of the scene, one thing to keep in mind is the more realistic the settings, the longer it will take to compute the animation.
 The software is simulating real world flow of light, which is extremely complicated.
 Simulating the interaction of light between objects takes very complex calculations and takes the the computer a long time to complete.